Rhythm001/rhythm001/README.md

 # 💫 About Me:
-I'm currently working on Apache Airflow. :D
+I'm currently working on Apache Airflow :D

 ## 🌐 Socials: